 On 25 February 2016 American artist Joan Jonas received the third Whitechapel Gallery Art Icon award at a gala dinner supported by the Swarovski Foundation at Christ Church Spitalfields, east London.

-Iwona Blazwick OBE, Director of the Whitechapel Gallery welcomed the 110 guests and said: ‘Jonas is a pioneer of early video art, performance and installation.
+Iwona Blazwick OBE, former Director of the Whitechapel Gallery welcomed the 110 guests and said: ‘Jonas is a pioneer of early video art, performance and installation.
 At the same time the themes that continue to shape her work – myth as a conduit to the subjective and social unconscious, the holistic yet destructive relations of humans with other species, the beauty yet fragility of the natural environment – make her work of vital relevance to the 21st century.
 The Whitechapel Gallery Art Icon – our art Oscar – supported by the Swarovski Foundation celebrates the lifetime achievement of an important artist.
 This annual gala also enables us to raise the funds to nurture the next generation of artists and to connect children and young people from every social background with the arts.‘ British performance artist Rose English then presented Jonas with the award which has been specially made by Swarovski and designed in collaboration with the Whitechapel Gallery.

 Nadja Swarovski, Chairperson of the Swarovski Foundation commented: ‘The Swarovski Foundation has a deep commitment to the empowerment and wellbeing of women and young people, and it is our pleasure to support the Art Icon Award and the Whitechapel Gallery’s youth education program for a second consecutive year.
 Joan Jonas is one of the most eminent visual and performance artists of our time, and an artist who has worked with such energy both as a practitioner and as a teacher.
 We are delighted to celebrate our first female Art Icon and to honor Joan’s contribution to the art world at this event.’